 BSCs are divided into three classes (I, II, III) with class II being subdivided into five types (A1, A2, B1, B2, C1).
 The type of cabinet to be used will depend on the Biosafety Level of the microorganism as specified by CDC-NIH guidelines.
 For Biosafety Level 1 (BSL-1) microorganisms, standard microbiological practices will provide adequate protection.
 However, if additional protection is desired, any class of cabinet may be used by personnel working with these microorganisms.
 Class I and II Biosafety Cabinets will be used for low to moderate hazard microorganisms of Biosafety Levels 2 and 3.
 The main difference between the two is that Class II cabinets provide protection to personnel and the microorganism and Class I cabinets only provide protection to personnel.
 The most commonly used BSC is the Class II Type A1 or A2 cabinet, a figure of which can be found below.

 Class III Biosafety Cabinets (also known as Glove Boxes) are required when working with high hazard microorganisms at Biosafety Level 4 (BSL-4).
 These cabinets are totally enclosed to provide the highest possible protection to personnel and the microorganisms.
-Glove boxes are required for experiments using radioactive solids that may become airborne and with other highly toxic chemicals.
-Decontamination of the equipment must be performed prior to use of different materials/agents.
+It is also important to note that glove boxes are also required for experiments using radioactive solids that may become airborne or with other highly toxic chemicals.
 Regardless of the type of research being conducted, it is important to follow safe practices and guidelines in order to minimize possible exposure.
-Listed below are some general BSC guidelines:

 - All individuals working with a BSC must be trained in the proper operation, disinfection, and safe practices before starting work.